Revenue.ie and myAccount

 - state the purpose of the meeting.

-Officers should also provide business cards showing the address and telephone number of their office.
-This information can be used to confirm the bona fides of the officer.
+Officers should provide business cards showing the address and telephone number of their office.
+This information can be used to confirm that the officer is who they say they are.